Investigating the Magnetic Field outside small Accelerator Magnet Analogs via Experiment, Simulation, and Theory: Analytical Modeling

 \section{Analytical Modeling}

-In this article, we will present measurements of six different planar configurations of permanent magnets, represented in Fig.\ \ref{fig:multipoles from dipoles} as ideal dipoles.
-We start with the simplest, the ideal dipole (upper left).
-The linear quadrupole parallel to the axis was examined in Ref.\ \onlinecite{arribas2020linear}, and we include in this work the linear quadrupole measured perpendicular to the axis of the quadrupole as well.
-The three configurations on the right are inspired by accelerator magnets, where each dipole sits on the face of a regular polygon, with dipoles pointing alternately towards or away from the center of the configuration.
-These configurations are called the quadrupole, sextupole, and octupole magnets, named after the number of magnetic poles that face the center of the configuration (where the particle beam would travel).\cite{octupole} In this experiment, we will consider only the field in the plane of the magnet configurations.
+In this article, we will present measurements of six different planar configurations of permanent magnets, represented in Fig.\ \ref{fig:multipoles from dipoles} as ideal dipoles each with dipole moment $m$.\footnote{A dipole is a current loop of area $A$ and current $I$ with dipole moment $m=IA$.
+An ideal dipole is a loop of infinitesimal area $A$ and infinite current $I$ where the product $m=IA$ remains constant.\cite{griffiths_2017}} The three simple configurations on the left have been studied or are simple extensions of previous work.\cite{griffiths_2017, arribas2020linear} The three configurations on the right are inspired by accelerator magnets, where each dipole sits on the face of a regular polygon, with dipoles pointing alternately towards or away from the center of the configuration.
+These configurations are called the quadrupole, sextupole, and octupole magnets.
+In this experiment, we will consider only the field in the plane of the magnet configurations.